Inverse Problems Are Solvable on Real Number Signal Processing Hardware: Deep Learning on BSS machines

-Observe that the mappings \eqref{eq:Xi_Aeps}, \eqref{eq:Xi_mNeps}, and \eqref{eq:Xi_mN} are in general set-valued, since the solution of the optimization problem \eqref{eq:sparseprob} does not need to be unique.
+Observe that the mappings \eqref{eq:Xi_Aeps}, \eqref{eq:Xi_mNeps}, and \eqref{eq:Xi_mN} are in general set-valued, since the solution of the considered optimization problems, e.g., \eqref{eq:sparseprob} and \eqref{eq:lasso}, does not need to be unique.
 However, computability of multi-valued maps is a stronger result than required for algorithmic solvability in practical applications.
 Indeed, computing all feasible solutions is much harder than computing just one.
 In practice, in most circumstances the user is not interested in the general case of the whole solution set, but it suffices to obtain exactly one feasible solution.
-Thus, a hypothetical algorithm should take a sampling operator $A \in \C^{m \times N}$, a measurement $y \in \C^m$, and a relaxation parameter $\varepsilon>0$ as input and yield exactly one corresponding reconstruction $x \in \Xi_{m,N}(A,y,\varepsilon)$.
+Thus, a hypothetical algorithm should take a sampling operator $A \in \C^{m \times N}$, a measurement $y \in \C^m$, and a optimization parameter $\mu>0$ as input and yield exactly one corresponding reconstruction $x \in \Xi_{P,m,N}(A,y,\mu)$.
 Therefore, also single-valued restrictions of the original multi-valued mappings are significant, because they represent this simpler problem.

 To formalize this concept, note that for a multi-valued function $f:\mathcal{X} \rightrightarrows \mathcal{Y}$ there exists for each input $x \in \text{dom}(f)$ at least one output $y_x^\ast \in f(x) \subset \mathcal{P}(\mathcal{Y})$.
 A single-valued restriction of $f$ can then be defined as the function